ABOUT US WHAT WE DO KEY INITIATIVES PUBLICATIONS MEMBERS

 Workforce Community Conversations

 In keeping with the Collaborative’s commitment to listening to our partners at the front lines of workforce development services in Baltimore, the BWFC launched the Workforce Community Conversations initiative in 2023.
 A planning committee comprised of service providers and funders has defined a shared concept of workforce community conversations, and works to develop and facilitate Workforce Community Conversation events.
 Approximately 50 individuals representing a balanced list of funders and grantees attended the first two events in Fall 2023 and Winter 2024.
-The Workforce Community Conversations are designed to foster open communications between funders and pracitioners to build a shared sense of mutual understanding,accountability, and possibility.
+The Workforce Community Conversations are designed to foster open communications between funders and practitioners to build a shared sense of mutual understanding,accountability, and possibility.

 Supporting Industry Sector Partnerships

 Collectively, BWFC members provide financial and technical support to sectoral workforce programs across a variety of industries.
 Target industries are selected based on their strength in the local economy, the availability of quality employment opportunities that match the skills and aspirations of unemployed and underemployed Baltimore residents and the potential for advancement along career pathways that lead to family-supporting jobs.
 Employers within these sectors are committed to partnering on the design, oversight and implementation of these efforts.
 Industries served through BWFC-affiliated sector programs include: Automotive, Construction, Culinary Arts/Food Service, Energy Efficiency, Healthcare, Information Technology, Manufacturing, and Maritime TDL (Transportation, Distribution and Logistics).
+To support this work, the BWFC serves as a partner to the Baltimore Mayor's Office of Employment Development and the Baltimore-DC Building Trades in leading efforts of the White House's infrastructure Workforce Hub.

 Workforce Grants Tally